YourGJuggernaut/ProjectCommunication/README.md

 - `00001` = 1 + 97 = ASCII(98) = 'b'

+# Output
+- **If you want to send somebody This encrypted mess you must send the following:**
+1. DataEN.pycomm (The Actuall File)
+2. dual.key (The cryptography key)
+3. key.key (The Password)
+4. metadata.key (Attributes)
+- **This will the basic principle of how my Communication will work**
 # Features
 - **Detection of newline characters (`\n`)**: **DONE**
 - **Detection of spaces**: **DONE**